Leonard Isitt (aviator): Inter-war years

 At the close of World War I, New Zealand had no military air organisation of any sort.
 On the request of the New Zealand government, the British Air Ministry sent Colonel (later Group Captain) A. V. Bettington to New Zealand to advise on the establishment of an air service.
 Bettington brought four aircraft with him and they were based at Sockburn airfield (later to become RNZAF Station Wigram).
-It was to this embryonic state of affairs that Isitt was to return.
 In 1919 Isitt, then a captain, was posted back to New Zealand where he was sent to Sockburn airfield to take care of the four aircraft and serve as commanding officer.
 Additionally Isitt served as the liaison officer to the Canterbury Aviation Company on behalf of the government.

 Between the wars, one of Isitt's responsibilities was pilot flight training and he served in the Air Ministry, the New Zealand Permanent Air Force (NZPAF) and the RNZAF.
 In 1937, the RNZAF was made independent of the New Zealand Army and at that time Isitt was promoted to wing commander and appointed as the Air Member for Personnel.
 In the pre-World War II build up this was a key post and Isitt was soon promoted again to group captain.